VT-Collab/RISO_Gripper/ReadME.md

-# Unified Rigid and Soft Grippers for Manipulating Objects during Human-Robot Interaction
+# Combining and Decoupling Rigid and Soft Grippers to Enhance Robotic Manipulation

 This repo porivdes our implementation of Human Control, Autonomous Control and Shared Control for leveraging RISO grippers with 7-DoF Franka Emika Panda robot arm.